-McWatters previously served as Acting NCUA Board Chairman from January 23 to June 23, 2017.
-He was nominated to the NCUA Board by then-President Barack Obama on Jan.
-7, 2014.
-Following Senate confirmation, he took office as an NCUA Board Member on Aug.
-26, 2014.
+Mr. McWatters previously served as the tenth NCUA Board Chairman from June 23, 2017 to April 8, 2019, and as Acting Chairman from January 23 to June 23, 2017.
+He was nominated to the NCUA Board by former President Barack Obama on January 7, 2014.
+Following Senate confirmation, he took the oath of office as an NCUA Board Member on August 26, 2014.

-Mr. McWatters is licensed to practice law in Texas and New York and as a Certified Public Accountant in Texas.
-He earned a J.D. degree from the University of Texas at Austin School of Law and an LL.M. degree from each of Columbia University School of Law and New York University School of Law.
+Mr. McWatters is licensed to practice law in Texas and New York, and as a Certified Public Accountant in Texas.
+He earned a J.D. degree from the University of Texas at Austin School of Law and LL.M. degrees from Columbia University School of Law and New York University School of Law.